MeridianAlgo/In-NodeJS/Sentiment Seeker/README.md

 - The script respects NewsAPI's free plan rate limit (1000 requests per 15 hours).
 - Llama API cannot browse the web; the script fetches article content for analysis.
 - For best results, use valid API keys and a stable internet connection.
+- As of this development LLAMA API is currently waitlisted so signing up will be nessacary however it is free to use for now (June 25, 2025)

 ---